-Future Proofing the Front Office: Data Analytics Powered by APIs – Solving the Data Challenge
+Data Analytics Powered by APIs – Solving the Data Challenge

-Part 2 of a 3 part series on Future-Proofing the Front Office.
+Part 2 of a 3-part series on Future-Proofing the Front Office.
 Want to download the full Whitepaper directly?
 Get it here!

 The Importance of Data Analytics in Investment Management

-Data analysis has always been a way to identify these opportunities by gathering metrics that may have been overlooked in one way or another.
+Data analysis has always been a way to identify these opportunities by gathering metrics that you may have overlooked in one way or another.
 However, as the size of the data has grown, it’s no longer possible to analyze it without leveraging emerging technology.

-- Identifying new ways of finding clients
+- Support for ways of finding new clients

-Understanding How APIs Drive Data Analytics
+Understanding APIs for Data Analytics

-What are APIs?
+What Are APIs?

 According to the Gartner Group, “Application programming interfaces (APIs) make digital society and digital business work.
-They connect people, businesses and things.
+They connect people, businesses, and things.
 They enable new digital products and business models for services and create new business channels.
 APIs make digital business work.”